WPMedia/arc-themes-blocks/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] If the amount of work to write unit tests for this change are excessive, please explain why (so that we can fix it whenever it gets refactored).
 - [ ] Confirmed relevant documentation has been updated/added.

+## Reviewer Checklist
+_The reviewer of the PR should copy-paste this template into the review comments on review._

+- [ ] Linting code actions have passed.
+- [ ] Ran the code locally based on the test instructions
+- [ ] I am a member of the engine theme team so that I can approve and merge this.
+If you're not on the team, you won't have access to approve and merge this pr.
+- [ ] Looked to see that the relevant code has code coverage, specifically.
+Not just if global code coverage is met.
+- [ ] There are no more warnings than necessary, if explained.
+The linter will show in-line any warnings when you're reviewing.
+- [ ] I'm not clicking boxes and blindly merging.